blakecannell/bbc-sound-effects-download/README.md

 If you need to stop the script, use `ctrl+c`.
 To restart it, start back at step #3.
 If you restart, don't be alarmed by the `"07076050.wav" already exists, moving on...` messages.
 This is just the script skipping over the files you've already downloaded.

 ### Legacy
 If you're running an environment incapable of running this bash script or you don't care about descriptive file names, you can run these following three `curl` scripts (one at a time) to essentially achieve the same goal.
 The only caveat is you're directly downloading the asset, so it won't be descriptively named.
-The reason there is three is due to gaps in the file name ranges of the assets.
+The reason there is three is due to gaps in the file name ranges of the assets on the server they reside.

 `curl "http://bbcsfx.acropolis.org.uk/assets/[07000001-07076051].wav" -o "#1.wav" —fail`